elastic/elastic-serverless-forwarder/docs/README-AWS.md

     ```

 #### Notes
-Due to a limitation in AWS CloudFormation, if you want to update the Events settings for the deployed Lambda, you will have to execute a deployment deleting the existing ones before actually apply the new updated ones.
+Due to a [bug](https://github.com/aws/serverless-application-model/issues/1320) in AWS CloudFormation, if you want to update the Events settings for the deployed Lambda, you will have to execute a deployment deleting the existing ones before actually apply the new updated ones.

 ### Terraform
 * Save the following yaml content as `sar-application.tf`